 We humans have always been wired to wonder and think about certain things, most especially if it has a creepy backstory.
 We can all agree that there is probably at least one creepy place in your hometown, let alone the country.
 While there are still scary stories lingering around live places, the majority of those stories are hiding behind the walls of an abandoned site or structure.
+One place that isn’t so spooky is the Fort Worth Botanic Garden.

 So, if you want to know more about some of the creepiest and spookiest stories of an abandoned place, you’re definitely in the right place.
 Just sit back, grab the popcorn, and turn off the lights.